darlinghq/darling/README.md

 Darling [~]$ installer -pkg mc-4.8.7-0.pkg -target /
 ````

-If you have previously downloaded the Midnight Commander package from [Rudix](http://rudix.org), you can now run `mc` to start MC for OS X. For easier installation, install the Rudix Package Manager.
-Note that not all Rudix packages may work under Darling.

 You can uninstall and list packages with the `uninstaller` command.

 ### Working with DMG images